kayyoomAli/CustomRnSteppers/README.md

 data for RNsteppers must have status and key
 * key must be unique
-* status must be boolean in sequence { means that true ,true... then false ,"if it's any status is false then all next status must be false }
+* status must be boolean in sequence { means if status start from true ,true... then false ,"if it's any status is false then all next status must be false }